randy-tarasevich/shoreline-web-solutions/src/content/posts/post-3.md

   ]
 ---

-When you're starting or running a small business along the Connecticut shoreline, there are countless decisions to make about your brand identity.
+When you're starting or running a small business there are countless decisions to make about your brand identity.
 One decision that often gets overlooked is your email address.
 Many business owners stick with their personal Gmail account—something like john.smith123@gmail.com—without realizing the impact this has on their professional image.

 Let's talk about why investing in a branded business email address is one of the simplest yet most effective ways to strengthen your business presence.